TechsAvey2024/Living-Life-On-The-Veg/README.md

 ![Inspirations](docs/inspirations.png)

 ### *Help Us Grow*
-This is a signup form that will allow the user to sign up for Living Life On The Veg's to become a member.
+This is a transparent signup form that will allow the user to sign up for Living Life On The Veg's to become a member.
 There is an H2 providing information regarding the form and an animation with leaves falling along with a boy on a bicycle, The form uses 2 elements, 1 text input and a password input.
 They are all required therefore all information is necessary to submit the form.
 The colour pallet used is the same across the site.
 ![Top Image](docs/signup.png)

 ---